Neighbours theme song: Reception

 The theme to Neighbours was once voted the world's most recognised television theme song.
 It also came fourth in a survey by the building society Abbey National to find the most memorable theme tune, beating out rival soap operas EastEnders and Coronation Street.
 The theme was included in The Independent's feature on the "Top Ten Classic TV Theme Tunes", with a reporter adding "you know you have a cracker of a theme song when everyone knows the tune."
 Sam of TVFix placed the theme song at number one on his list of the "Top 5 Australian TV Theme Songs", writing that "Ramsay Street's anthem is just so shamelessly daggy – the original version was sung by Barry Crocker! – that it's a more perfect embodiment of suburban Australia."
+In 2020, Shona Hendley of the Herald Sun said the theme song was one of "the best things about Neighbours".
+She stated "There have been eight versions but the essential ingredient are the key lines: That's when good neighbours become good friends.
+Simple, idealistic and oh so 1980s."

+Sunday World critic Pauline Cronin hated the third version sung by Greg Hind.
+She wrote "Until recently, the best thing about the awful Aussie soap was the signature tune.
+And I know that doesn't say a lot for the acting.
+But the recent rejigging of the tune renders it completely tuneless.
+Imagine all those toddlers who normally sway happily twice a day when they hear it, now tripping over their little toes thanks to this choppy change!
+Did anyone listen to it before they aired it?
+Does anybody care?
+I thought not."

 In 1999, Merle Brown from the Daily Record expressed her dislike of the new version sung by Norton and Stapleton, saying "all I want to say about Neighbours is where did they get that new theme tune?
 Unbelievably it's worse than the original one!"
 Fans of the show disliked the version of the theme tune introduced in 2013.
 Ben Pobjie from The Age also disliked that version, saying "Barry Crocker must be scandalised.
 His beloved and iconic interpretation of the theme to Neighbours has been mauled beyond all recognition.
 I don't think it's even the same tune.
 I'm not sure it even is a tune any more."